swcarpentry/swc-releases/README.md

     - `7` will create the branches, build the lessons, and push
     - `8` will zip the lessons into the `zips/` folder (by default)
     - `9` will upload the zips to Zenodo, you can later re-upload by removing the `zenodo_file` in the ini file, and pass `--force-replace`
-    - `final-publish-zenodo` to publish Zenodo submissions, meaning they won't be deletable afterwards
+    - ~~`final-publish-zenodo` to publish Zenodo submissions, meaning they **won't be deletable afterwards**~~ it is recommended to do it manually on the Zenodo website, to be sure there is not mistake before publishing

+Then, we need to setup the actual hosting on <http://swcarpentry.github.io/swc-releases/20??.??/>.
+For now, it uses the old tool:
+- one need to update the `Makefile` and run it

 ### NB: compared to before

 - we are acting the fact that the complete process is done by the releaser (no distinction between the role of lesson maintainers and release creator)
 - we use a descriptor file (that also get enriched), from which we generate the everything (Zenodo, branches, ...)
-- switched to an all-python codebase (no more bash, even though it was convenient)
+- rewrote and wrote a big part of the process in python (branches, zenodo, etc)

 # Release Model: how the 2016.06 release was done